Free Jewelry Appraisal App Guide: Marks, Stones, Metal, Settings, Condition and Next Steps

 Try the free screener Start an appraisal

 A free jewelry appraisal app is useful for the first question: what might this piece be, and does it deserve closer review?
-It should not be treated as a guaranteed value.
+It should not be treated as a documented value.
 Jewelry value can change quickly once a specialist checks metal content, stone quality, maker, age, repairs, provenance, and current buyer demand.

 Use the app for triage.
 Use a signed appraisal when the number has to support insurance, estate, resale, donation, or family decisions.